Design is creation, process and outcome of an idea. This page offers a glimpse into the process behind crafting a brand identity for Metercube.

 My Contribution

-Designing the wordmark and icon for the brand, Defining guidelines, Branding various articles and store communication
+Crafting the wordmark and minimal icon for the brand, defining brand guidelines, branding various articles, product labels and creating store communication.

 Wordmark